awsdocs/aws-cli-user-guide/doc_source/install-macos.md

 ## Prerequisites<a name="install-macosos-prereq"></a>

 Before you can install the AWS CLI version 1 on macOS, be sure you have Python 2 version 2\.7 or later, or Python 3 version 3\.4 or later installed\.
-For installation instructions, see [Installing Python on Linux](install-linux-python.md)\.
+For installation instructions, see the [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) page in Python's *Beginner Guide*\.

 **Important**
 AWS CLI version 1 no longer supports Python versions 2\.6 and 3\.3\.
 All versions of the AWS CLI version 1 released after January 10th, 2020, starting with 1\.17, require Python 2\.7, Python 3\.4, or a later version\.